proximax-storage/supercontract-examples/storage/README.md

-This contract save string into sirius storage.
+This contract read and write string into sirius storage.